psriram4/RL-Shared-Control/README.md

 # LunarLander-v2 (Continuous)
 Use DDPG to solve the LunarLander environment with a continuous action space.

-# LunarLander-v2 (Discrete)
-Implementation of deep Q-learning network in the OpenAI environment LunarLander-v2 with a discrete action space.

 ## Installation

 The following dependencies need to be installed: